Data upload

-• If your task involves a cross-border data operation (for example, transferring data from the Chinese mainland to a location outside the Chinese mainland, or between different countries or regions), you must read and understand the compliance statement.
-Failure to do so can lead to upload failures and legal liability.
+• If your operations involve cross-border data transfers (for example, transferring data from the Chinese mainland to a location outside the Chinese mainland, or between different countries or regions), you must first read and understand the related compliance statement.
+Otherwise, the upload may fail, and you could face legal liability.

-• Use English column headers in your source file.
-Chinese headers can cause parsing failures and upload errors.
+• Before you upload data, we recommend using English headers in your source file.
+Chinese headers can cause parsing failures and may cause the upload to fail.

 Limitations